Diffusivity of a walk on fractures of a hypertorus: Proof of the main result

-For the second equality we perform the change of variables $I_i=\sum_{j=0}^{2i-2}x_j$, $J_i=\sum_{j=0}^{2i-1}x_j$ and $1=\sum_{j=0}^{2\gcd\n}x_j$.
-We then integrate over the unit simplex, precisely the set where the indicator, which now depends on $x$, is positive.
-For the third equality we gather terms of equal powers and express the integral in terms of the multivariate beta function.
-We conclude that
+We then integrate over the unit simplex, precisely the set where the indicator, which now depends on $x$, equals $1$.
+This means that we integrate over all $x_0,x_1,\dots,x_{2|\n|}\geq 0$ which sum to $1$, with respect to the Lebesgue measure.
+For the final equality, we gather terms of equal powers and express the integral in terms of the multivariate beta function.
+Conclude that

-which is Theorem \ref{main}. \end{proof}
+which is Theorem~\ref{main}. \end{proof}